Learning Decomposed Representation for Counterfactual Inference: Related Work

 \section{Related Work}

-To address the confounding bias in observational studies, most of the previous methods either employ propensity score, including matching, stratification, weighting and doubly robust \cite{liuyiyao2020surcey}; or directly optimize sample weight, including entropy balancing \cite{hainmueller2012entropy}, residual balancing \cite{athey2018approximate} and stable balancing \cite{zubizarreta2015stable}.
+To address the confounding bias in observational studies, most of the previous methods either employ propensity score, including matching, stratification, weighting, and doubly robust \cite{rosenbaum1987model,rosenbaum1983central,li2016matching,liuyiyao2020surcey}; or directly optimize sample weight, including entropy balancing, residual balancing and stable balancing \cite{athey2018approximate,zubizarreta2015stable}.
 Those existing methods focus on confounder balancing alone, while ignoring the importance of confounder identification.
-Recently, \cite{vanderweele2019principles} pointed out the necessity of confounder identification/selection for causal inference, due to the fact that the controlling of some non-confounders (\eg, variables related to the instrumental factors) would generate additional bias.
-Besides, many methods \cite{brookhart2006variable,pearl2009causality,vanderweele2011new} have been proposed for confounder selection, but most of them assume the causal structure is known prior.
+Recently,\cite{kuang2019treatment,vanderweele2019principles} pointed out the necessity of confounder identification and selection for causal inference, due to the fact that the control of some non-confounders (\eg, variables related to the instrumental factor) would generate additional bias and amplify the variance.
+Besides, many methods \cite{pearl2009causality,vanderweele2011new} have been proposed for confounder selection, but most assume the causal structure is known prior.

-In \cite{johansson2016learning}, they proposed a representation learning method for confounder balancing by minimizing the distribution difference between different treatment arms in embedding space.
-Based on this work, \cite{shalit2017estimating} proposed to jointly optimize a context-aware importance sampling weight with representation learning.
-In \cite{yao2018representation}, rather than taking the state-of-the-art ITE estimators balance distribution globally, the authors proposed a local similarity preserving approach for representation learning.
-In this paper, we propose a decomposed representation learning approach for confounder identification along with a model-free weight schema for confounder balancing.
+\cite{johansson2016learning,shalit2017estimating} proposed a representations learning method for confounder balancing by minimizing the distribution difference between different treatment arms in embedding space.
+Based on these works, \cite{hassanpour2019counterfactual} proposed to optimize a context-aware importance sampling weight with representations learning jointly.
+Rather than taking the state-of-the-art ITE estimators to balance distribution globally, \cite{yao2018representation} proposed a local similarity preserving approach for representations learning.
+In this paper, we propose a decomposed representations learning approach for confounder identification along with a model-free weight schema for confounder balancing.